geographika/mappyfile/docs/index.rst

 Future development plans, leading to a v1.0 release include:

-+ Add in a command line interface and scripts
 + Setup an easy way to plug in "linters" to check various Mapfile settings and rules (e.g. configured correctly for WFS)
 + Produce schemas for different versions of MapServer, and allow Mapfiles to be validated against a specific version
 + Create a Jupyter Notebook demonstrating mappyfile usage